-With the latest Hurricanes in 2017, Harvey and Irma, so many people think hurricanes are the worst natural disaster and are very afraid of them.
+Many people think hurricanes are the worst natural disaster and are very afraid of them.
 And we should realize the power and strength of these storms.
-Both Harvey and Irma caused extensive damage, lives lost, and distressed living conditions.
-But, in comparison with other disasters, Hurricanes are the one that we can prepare for.
+They can cause extensive damage, distressed living conditions and take lives.
+But, in comparison with other disasters, Hurricanes are one that we can prepare for.
 We know when a hurricane is approaching and Floridians have become experts on preparation.

 Here is a comparison of Weather fatalities according to the National Weather Service

 But what about cost?
 Hurricanes definitely rank high in the amount of financial losses.
-The 30 costliest mainland United States tropical cyclones, 1900-2010 by the National Weather Service shows the extreme cost from hurricane damage.
-And note that this doesn't include the 2017 Harvey and Irma hurricanes.
+The 30 costliest mainland United States tropical cyclones, 1900-2022 by the National Weather Service shows the extreme cost from hurricane damage.

 Damage to buildings and flooding from the storm surge and torrential rainfalls from the hurricane create the major economic and financial losses.
 In comparison to other natural disasters like earthquakes, the cost is higher because of the number of hurricanes per year.
 Earthquakes would be more costly if there were as many major earthquakes per year.